 - Monitor the birthing person’s recovery during the first six weeks after birth.

 - Monitor the baby’s growth and development until well-baby care has been established or until six weeks after birth.

 - Provide information and support about lactation and infant care.

-- Refer for medical care if signs of complications develop during the post-birth or newborn period.
+- Refer for advanced medical care if signs of complications develop during the post-birth or newborn period.